mattj-io/query_meetup/README.md

 locations - the locations to query.

 output - output format.
-Currently only table supported.
+Spreadsheet and console table are supported

-TODO implement file or spreadsheet output, implement CLI arguments as well as config file, freeze to binary, improve docs, improve ( add ) error checking
+TODO freeze to binary, improve docs, improve ( add ) error checking